locksiDesmond/locksiDesmond/README.md

 ### Fun fact ⚡

 There's hardly anything I'm not interested in, Humor me.
 My interest range across different discipline.
 I've enjoy reading about philosophy, psychology, movie production, arts, music and sports.
-(This is susceptible to change
+(This is susceptible to change).

-I always try to put easter eggs in my early works.
-I'll try to do that more.
+I put easter eggs in my early works but i've not been able to do that in recent time.But, I'll try to do that more.

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=locksiDesmond&count_private=true&show_icons=true&theme=radical)